Italian Sausage Stuffed Peppers with Homemade Marinara

 Instructions

 - Make the marinara sauce.
-In a 10 or 12-inch skillet, heat 2 tablespoons of olive oil over medium-low heat.
+In a 12-inch skillet, heat 2 tablespoons of olive oil over medium-low heat.
 Then, add the chopped onion and cook for 5 minutes, stirring occasionally to prevent burning.
 Next, add minced garlic and cook for 1 more minute.
 Stir in crushed tomatoes, dried basil, oregano, garlic powder, salt, and pepper.
 Lower the heat and let the sauce simmer while you prepare the rice.

 - Cook the rice.
 In a separate 12-inch skillet, heat 2 tablespoons of olive oil over medium-low heat.
 Add the uncooked rice and cook, stirring, for 2-3 minutes.
 Then, season with ½ teaspoon salt and ½ teaspoon pepper.
 Add the chicken broth, diced tomatoes, and ½ cup marinara sauce.
 Stir to combine.
 Cover the skillet with a lid and simmer over low heat for 20 minutes.
 Lower the heat to the lowest setting and cook for 15 minutes.
 If the rice isn’t fully cooked after this time, add ¼ cup of broth and cook for a few more minutes until done.